 - 1. The undersigned has received a copy of the Company's Prospectus and has read and considered the Prospectus, and by executing this subscription agreement, the undersigned acknowledges and agrees to all the terms and conditions of the offering as described in the Prospectus and all the terms and conditions of this subscription.
 The subscriber by executing this subscription is not waiving any rights available under applicable federal or state securities laws. - 2.
 A subscription is not binding until accepted by the Company.
 The Company reserves the right to accept or reject a subscription, in whole or in part, in its sole discretion. - 3.
 The undersigned acknowledges that there is no public market for the Shares, nor is a public market expected to develop after this offering. - 4.
-The undersigned represents that he/she is (i) either a shareholder of the Company prior to the date of the Prospectus (ii) a resident of the State of Georgia or (iii) a resident of the State of North Carolina.
+The undersigned represents that he/she is (i) a resident of the State of Georgia or (ii) a resident of the State of North Carolina.